lojikil/curryon-anabasis/Anabasis.md

 ---

+# tl;dw

+how do we use types, HOFs, &c. to model not safety, but rather violence?

+- support programming in the small
+- whilst linearzing our attack flows
+- resulting in _roughly_ the sample code density
+- with better understanding

+mainly, let's talk tools

+---

+# Tools - I write _a lot_ of 'em

+- {protocol, application} fuzzers
+- {SAST, DAST} scanners
+- documentation generators

+---

+# Hate everything: a long, cacophonous symphony of _failure_

+- adversarial approach (opaque box, "red team"): minimal/no info
+- find and exploit "chains": DNS => Web 'sploits
+- inform client of what the chain _was_

+---

 # FP: large vs small

 - known good: large
     - nVP, quants, &c.
 - small?

----

-# Hate everything: a long, cacophonous symphony of _failure_

-- adversarial approach (opaque box, "red team")
-- find and exploit "chains"
-- inform client of what the chain _was_

----

-# Tools

-- {protocol, application} fuzzers
-- {SAST, DAST} scanners
-- documentation generators

 ---